psoerensen/gact/README.md

 - Performing advanced gene set enrichment analysis utilizing a variety of tools and methodologies.

-### Gene and genetic marker sets from a range of biological databases
+### Gene and genetic marker sets constructed from a range of biological databases

 - `"GO"`: Gene Ontology sets from the [GO](https://geneontology.org) database.